0slot-trade/cookbook/shredstream.md

 ## Advantages of 0slot ShredStream
 - **Ultra-Low Latency**: Offers an average lead of 1-5 milliseconds compared to other ShredStream services.
 - **Stable and Reliable Service**: Proven by real-world usage from numerous top traders.
-- **Zero Configuration**: Users only need to provide an IP and port to receive Shreds.
+- **Flexible Integration**:
+  - *Zero-Config Option*: Just provide an IP+port to start receiving Shreds instantly
+  - *Containerized Deployment*: Pre-configured Docker image for simplified setup (`0slot/shred-zdn` [Docker Hub](https://hub.docker.com/r/0slot/shred-zdn))
+- **Protocol Compatibility**: Fully compatible with Jito ShredStream implementations for easy migration.

 **Note:**
 - The transmission speed of ShredStream is related to the current network status, user's server location, and network conditions; there is no absolute fastest;
 - Using 0slot ShredStream is generally 20-40ms faster than not using any ShredStream service;
 - It is recommended that users, in addition to 0slot ShredStream, also use other services like Jito and bloXroute's ShredStream simultaneously to achieve overall faster speeds;
-- According to our users' tests and usage, 0slot ShredStream is on average about 20% faster than those of Jito and bloXroute.

 ## How to Access and Use 0slot ShredStream

 - **Restricted Access**: 0slot ShredStream does not offer open registration.
 Due to resource limitations and to ensure service quality, it is only available for purchase to users of our on-chain services.

+### Delivery Methods:

+1. **Zero Configuration Delivery**
+   - Simply provide an IP address and port to receive Shreds directly
+   - Minimal setup required - our service handles all transmission

+2. **Docker-Based Delivery**
+   - Run our pre-configured Docker container for streamlined integration
+   - Image: `0slot/shred-zdn` (Available on [Docker Hub](https://hub.docker.com/r/0slot/shred-zdn))

+### Access Requirements:
+- **Restricted Availability**: Service is exclusively offered to users of our on-chain products
-- **Technical Requirements**: Users need to have certain capabilities for integrating and developing with ShredStream.
+- **Technical Capability**: Users should have integration/development experience with ShredStream protocols

+### Setup Instructions:
+1. Choose your preferred delivery method:
+   - For IP delivery: Provide your receiving endpoint
+   - For Docker:
-- **Setup**: Contact us to get your authorization key.
-Use our open-source tool: **shred-zdn** (See: https://github.com/0slot-trade/shred-zdn) to quickly access 0slot's shred data.
+     - Contact us to obtain your authorization credentials
+     - Configure and deploy the shred-zdn container
+3. Implement your Shred processing logic (compatible with Jito's implementation)

 ### Receiving and Handling Shred Data from 0slot